relaypro/relay-py/README.md

 enable DEBUG logging in the SDK.
 You can add your own log statements in your workflow for further identification of how your workflow script is progressing.

+## TLS Capability

+The websocket server that is built-in to this Python Relay SDK has support for providing TLS encryption, given that you have a TLS key and certificate.
+For example, you can get a TLS key and certificate from letsencrypt.org.
+Or you can use a commercial provider.
+Sometimes this key and certificate for HTTP-over-TLS is called an "SSL certificate".

+To use the built-in TLS support, the key and certificate both need to be in PEM format, and in a file that can be read locally by the workflow process.

+When not using TLS support, your workflow app should have a line that looks like this:

+`server = relay.workflow.Server('0.0.0.0', port)`

+When you want to use the built-in TLS support, you supply extra arguments to this line that identify the filename of both the key and the
+certificate:

+    my_ssl_key_filename = '/etc/letsencrypt/live/myhost.mydomain.com/privkey.pem'
+    my_ssl_cert_filename = '/etc/letsencrypt/live/myhost.mydomain.com/fullchain.pem'
+    server = relay.workflow.Server('0.0.0.0', port, ssl_key_filename=my_ssl_key_filename, ssl_cert_filename=my_ssl_cert_filename)

+Now when you start your workflow application, in the log you should see this line:

+`Relay workflow server (relay-sdk-python/2.0.0) listening on 0.0.0.0 port 8080 with ssl_context MySslContext`

+When it says "ssl_context" instead of "plaintext", that is the clue that TLS is enabled.

+If you want to verify the certificate that your server is presenting to web clients, run:

+`openssl s_client -debug myserver.mydomain.com:8080`

+...assuming that you are still specifying port 8080.
+You may consider changing the port in the `relay.workflow.Server` method to 443, which is the standard port for TLS.
+Then when you specify the workflow server URL in the `relay workflow create` command via the `-n` option, you can assume the default port number by specifying `wss://myserver.mydomain.com/my_path`, otherwise if using a port other than 443 you'll need to specify it like `wss://myserver.mydomain.com:8080/my_path`.

 ## API Reference Documentation